 The Supplemental Pension Plan is an unfunded defined contribution plan that provides certain key employees with a supplemental pension and an optional life insurance benefit.
 Participants' accounts are credited with a fixed monthly Company contribution.
 Participants have the option to use a portion of this Company contribution to purchase supplemental term life insurance.
 The Supplemental Pension Plan does not allow for employee contributions or deferrals.
 The participants' accounts are credited with monthly earnings based on an annual interest rate.
-This interest rate is subject to change once a year and is based on then-prevailing interest rates.
+This interest rate is subject to change once a year.
 Currently this interest rate is 7%.
-All of the named executive officers are participants in the Supplemental Pension Plan.
+All of the named executive officers except Mr. Westfall are participants in the Supplemental Pension Plan.